dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Code Generation/Linking/Object Modules and Linking.md

 ## Types of Object Files

-An object file is a *self-describing* block of bytes
+An object file is a _self-describing_ block of bytes

-This is similar to storing the tree in the header of a Huffman encoded file, or the metadata for a [[Dynamic Memory Management.md|malloc]] memory block.
+This is similar to storing the tree in the header of a Huffman encoded file, or the metadata for a [[Dynamic Memory Management|malloc]] memory block.

 There are three types:

 - **Relocatable**: Binary code and data, suitable for combining (e.g. `p1.o` and `p2.o`)
 - **Shared**: A special type of relocatable object file that can be loaded into memory and linked dynamically, either at load time or at run time (the file `libc.so`)
   - Note: this is what as `.dll` is on Windows
 - **Executable**: Binary code and data, suitable for being copied into memory and executed (e.g. the file `p`)

 ### Object File Formats

 Different formats on different systems:

 - UNIX (originally): `a.out`
 - Windows: Portable Executable (PE)
 - MacOS-X: Mach Object (Mach-O)
 - AArch64/Linux: Executable and Linkable Format (ELF)
   - We will discuss this one in depth

 Fat binary: Multiple formats combined into one, which allows the binary to run on multiple systems